A newly installed shingle roof

 • Overlap each shingle by the recommended exposure (usually around 5-6 inches)

-• Use a utility knife to trim shingles at edges and valleys
+• Use a utility knife to trim shingles at edges and valleys. learn how to fix them with our guide on fixing broken shingles.

 7. Install Ridge Caps